Skip to content

 Interpreter

-Interpreters change spoken words from one language into another, either face-to-face or remotely.
+Interpreters convert spoken words from one language into another, in person, over the phone and online.

 Annual Salary